History of Mexican Americans: COVID-19

 The COVID-19 pandemic disproportionately impacted the Mexican American and Latino communities.
-Professor Rogelio Sáenz described the pandemic's effect on Tejanos and Latinos in Texas, saying, 2020 was "a hellish, hellish year.
-Once you adjusted for age, you really see clearly that Latinos were dying at rates more than three times as high as the white population."
-In 2020 alone, approximately 1 in 1,150 Latinos in the United States died from COVID-19.
-Because many Mexican Americans and Latinos disproportionately work in the service-sector and were thus considered part of the "essential" workforce, they had to bear a major part of the pandemic's force.
+Latinos were dying three times as much as the non-Latino white population.
+In 2020, approximately 1 in 1,150 Latinos in the U.S. died from COVID-19.
+Because many Mexican Americans and Latinos disproportionately work in the service-sector, and were thus considered part of the "essential" workforce, they had to bear a major part of the pandemic's force.
 Complications from COVID-19 were especially dire for Latinos without health insurance.
-In the economic fallout of the pandemic, many Mexican Americans and Latinos relied on food banks and unemployment insurance to keep their families alive.
+Many Mexican Americans and Latinos began relying on food banks and unemployment insurance to keep their families alive.